surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 permalink: nightlychangelog
 ---

-# Changes in Surge XT Alpha Nightly
+# Changes in Surge XT Beta Nightly

 Our next release of Surge, "Surge XT", will make a fundamental architectural break with the Surge of versions 1.6 - 1.9, porting to the JUCE framework and changing the plugin ID while adding a variety of new features.
 Here's what's in the nightly as of  6e9708d2849c64 (Nov 12 2021)

-Note this alpha change log discusses some features which are still incomplete in the alpha.
+Note this change log discusses some features which are still incomplete in the current beta release.

 - Rename the Plugins
    - The plugins are called "Surge XT" and "Surge XT Effects Bank"